CMSgov/beneficiary-fhir-data/apps/bfd-server-ng/README.md

 The Swagger UI is available at `/v3/fhir/swagger-ui`

+## Sample Requests

+Sample requests are available under the `sample-requests` folder.

 ## Tests

 Note that certain Postgres environment variables can interfere with the database connection in the tests,